Originally posted 2017-10-22 19:35:24.

 Outward not inward.

 She may actually have preferred to play with masculine boys — except this was her rehearsal for womanhood, in which she would become the focus of the male attention she desires.
 Her pleasure came from the nascent erotic thrill that the close company of her sexual targets gave her.
 Her vision is outward, not inward.
-She was turned on by men, more than by her self-image as a girl.
+She was turned on by men, not by her self-image as a girl.

 It should be easy to see how the close relationship of these two types as ‘women inside’ blur the distinctions that are so obvious in the Western profile.